graezykev/dev-container/part-1.md

 If you are using a Windows or Mac system, it's super straightforward with a few clicks to install with `.ext` or `.dmg`.

-Even if you're using Linux, it's also effortless within a few Linux commands.
+Even if you're using Linux, it's also effortless with a few Linux commands.

 - Windows PC: Install **Docker Desktop** within a few clicks <https://docs.docker.com/desktop/install/windows-install/>.
 - Mac: Install **Docker Desktop** within a few clicks <https://docs.docker.com/desktop/install/mac-install/>.